ramanagarwal2005/willasur/make-custom-profile.md

 - working with peers to achieve a common goal

 >*Outside of work I enjoy:*
-- Completing projects around the house
+- completing projects around the house
-- Exploring ecommerce and trying graphic design
+- exploring ecommerce and graphic design
-- Practicing scales and patterns on my guitar
+- practicing scales and patterns on my guitar

 ### Background
 - CompTIA